Kim Il Sung: Claims that Kim was an impostor

+Leadership (1948–1994)

 Return to Korea

 The Soviet Union declared war on Japan on 8 August 1945, and the Red Army entered Pyongyang on 24 August 1945.
-Stalin had instructed Lavrentiy Beria to recommend a communist leader for the Soviet-occupied territories and Beria met Kim several times before recommending him to Stalin.

-Kim arrived in the Korean port of Wonsan on 19 September 1945 after 26 years in exile.
-According to Leonid Vassin, an officer with the Soviet MVD, Kim was essentially "created from zero".
-For one, his Korean was marginal at best; he only had eight years of formal education, all of it in Chinese.
+Captain Kim Il Sung, a 33-year-old officer of the Red Army, arrived at the Korean port of Wonsan on 19 September 1945 after 26 years in exile.
+According to Leonid Vassin, an officer with the Soviet MVD, Kim was essentially "created from zero."
+For one, his Korean was marginal at best; he had only eight years of formal education, all of it in Chinese.
 He needed considerable coaching to read a speech (which the MVD prepared for him) at a Communist Party congress three days after he arrived.

+In August 1945, the Soviet Union instructed the intelligence section of the 25th Army to identify Koreans qualified to lead North Korea, which led them to create a list that did not include Kim, though none in the list were seen as qualified enough.
+During this time, he met with Soviet General Grigoriy Mekler, who visited the 88th Separate Rifle Brigade; impressed by Kim, Mekler wrote a positive assessment report on him, leading Soviet general Maksim Purkayev and Iosif Shikin, political officer of the Soviet Armed Forces in the Far East, to summon him to assess whether he could become the deputy commandant of Pyongyang.
+In later October 1945, deputy premier Georgiy Malenkov, deputy commissar of defense Nikolai Bulganin and Iosif Shikin recommended Kim Il Sung for leadership.
+During this time Lavrentiy Beria learned of Kim's existence and met Kim several times before recommending him to Stalin.